Malav2364/Blogz/README.md

-# BLOGZ
+# WriteWave

-_Unleash Creativity, Publish Seamlessly, Inspire Globally_
+_Where Stories Come Alive - Unleash Creativity, Publish Seamlessly, Inspire Globally_

-**Blogz** is an all-in-one platform for developers and writers to create, manage, and publish dynamic blog content with ease.
-Built using modern web technologies, Blogz provides a rich editing experience, role-based permissions, analytics, and a beautiful user interface.
+**WriteWave** is an all-in-one platform for developers and writers to create, manage, and publish dynamic blog content with ease.
+Built using modern web technologies, WriteWave provides a rich editing experience, role-based permissions, analytics, and a beautiful user interface.

 ---